 Become a ChicagoNatureNOW!
 Scout

-The purpose of ChicagoNatureNOW! is to connect Chicagoans with nature by providing weekly reports about national-park quality blooming events that occur at specific nature preserves around the Chicago region.
-Therefore, I need to know when a glorious bloom is taking place.
+Each week, we connect Chicagoans with nature by providing free weekly reports about national-park quality wildflower blooming events that occur at specific nature preserves around the Chicago region.
+Therefore, we need to know when these glorious bloom are taking place.
 ChicagoNatureNOW! is about timing.

+If you want to learn a lot about Chicago nature, this is the best and fastest way to do it!
 Most scouts fall into this category.
 Every one to three weeks, you’d check out a special Google spreadsheet to see which preserves need scouting.
 Then, you claim one or more preserves on the list and visit them.
 While you’re there, take a handful of pictures and, afterwards, file a short report.
-(See “What is a Report?” below.)
-Note, I don’t care if you’re a photographer.
+(See “What’s Report?” below.)
+I don’t care if you’re a photographer.
 I just need pictures that show me what’s blooming and how well it’s blooming.

 A report consists of a few pictures along with a couple of sentences about what you found and whether you think the preserve is worth visiting at that moment.
 That’s pretty much it.
-You enter your notes into the spreadsheet and then into a Facebook post, where you’ll also drop in your pictures.
-For the photos, I need a few shots of the wider landscape to show the quality of the blooming event.
+You enter your notes into an online spreadsheet and then into a Facebook post, where you’ll also drop in your pictures.
+For the photos, I need a few shots of the wider landscape to show me the quality of the blooming event.
 I’m not looking for great photography.
 I just want to see if the event is exciting enough to be part of the weekly alert.
 You don’t even have to know about the flowers.
 You’ll learn that stuff as you go.
-Just take a couple of shots of the flowers and their leaves to help me and the team identify it.
+Just take a couple of shots of the flowers and their leaves to help the team identify it.
 To give you an idea of what I mean by an exciting blooming event, take a peek at the photos on this website.